bmvermeer/DevNexus2022/README.md

-If everything works out, you just executed a reverse shell command to port 9001 Because you netcat is listening to this you now have shell access to that machine.
+If everything works out, you just executed a reverse shell command to port 9001.
-The terminal you started netcat in should now look like similar to this.
+Because your Netcat is listening to this, you now have shell access to that machine.
+The terminal you started Netcat in should now look similar to this.

 ![ncat](image/ncat.png)